Flavor: Integrated floral and tea aroma. Substantial, mellow Oolong character with distinct flowery overtones. Heady, yet clean, vibrant aftertaste.

 Garden: This source is the most innovative and progressive tea producer we know.
 A husband and wife team cooperate with neighboring farmers to produce an impressive array of naturally cultivated tea in the historical tea growing region of Songbolin in Nantou County.
 From wild and heirloom tea strains to modern hybrid cultivars of tea, they have researched and developed eclectic processing methods to make some unique styles of tea.
 This is the first source from whom we've been inspired to offer tea blends.
 Their ideology of natural farming methods combined with their comprehensive knowledge of tea production that enables them to produce exclusive batches of tea inspires us to represent them to the best of our ability.

-Harvest: Machine harvested, medium batch, spring 2016, Songbolin, Taiwan.
+Harvest: Machine harvested, medium batch, Summer 2022, Songbolin, Taiwan.

 Brewing: 9g in 300ml 95°C water, steep for 3 minutes.
 Re-steep.
 Adjust to taste.